0ncoming-Storm/Obsidian-Notes/Marketing/Marketing Notes.md

 ### Steps in an Environmental Scan

-1.  **Collection of facts and identification of trends:** Gather relevant data.
+1.  **Collection of Facts and Identification of Trends:** Systematically gather relevant data and identify emerging patterns.
-2.  **Determine the impact:** Analyze how these facts/trends will affect the business.
+2.  **Determine the Impact:** Analyze how these identified facts and trends could specifically affect the business.
-3.  **Brainstorm, evaluate, and implement ideas:** Develop strategies to meet business objectives based on the findings.
+3.  **Brainstorm, Evaluate, and Implement Ideas:** Develop strategic responses, assess their viability, and integrate them into business objectives and actions.

 ## Market Research
-### What is market research
-- The process of defining a marketing problem and opportunity, collecting information and recommending actions
-	- Can reduce risk of - and thereby improve - marketing decisions

-### Five steps of market research
-#### 1: Define Problem/Opportunity
-- **Provide objectivity**: be specific
-- **How do we measure success:** is it:
-	- increase profits
-	- more market share
-	We have to set measurable goals

-#### 2: Develop Research Plan
-- Make sure that our research is relevant and aligns with company
-- Get access to an accurate sample of population
-	- **Sampling:**
-#### 3: Collect Relevant Data
-- Primary vs Secondary data:
-	- **Primary:** acts and info collected that by whoever is doing the research
-	- **Secondary:** facts and figures that are already public record
-- Internal vs External data
-	- Internal data: Come form within the company
-	- External data: Comes form published sources outside the company
-- Why use primary data:
-	- Secondary data might be out of date
-	- Definitions or categories of preexisting data may not be right for the project
-	- Secondary data might not be accurate or specific to the study
-	- Primary data is more suited for you problem
-- Ways of finding primary data:
-	- Focus Groups
-	- In-Depth Interviews
-	- Online research communities
-	- Social Listening
-	- Online Research Bullion boards
-- Forms of quantitative primary research:
-	-  Observational Research
-	- Surveys/questionnaires
-	- experiments
-- Mistakes to avoid when writing survey questions
-	- Leading or loaded questions
-	- Non-specific questions
-	- Missing options
-	- Asking two questions at one time
-	- Confusing wording
-- Experiment: measuring changes in consumer behavior over time to determine the reactions to new product introductions or new promotion offers
-- Test market: can provide a more realistic evaluation of product or promotional success then other research options
-	- time consuming, costly, and visible to the competition
-	- simulation or in-market test markets
-#### 4: Develop Finding
-- What are we going to do with the data
-- Metrics: Numerical data the is collected and grouped to track performance
-	- Easy to understand
-- Market Share: a percentage of sales volume for a product, relative to the entire sales volume of the category in which it competes
-	- tracked over time and compared to competitive market share levels
-- Brand Development Index (BDI): shows how well as brand in doing in a specific region
-- Data Mining
-- Predicative modelling
-#### 5: Take Marketing Actions/Provide Recommendations
-- Evaluating the decision itself
-	- involves monitoring the marketplace to determine if action is necessary in the future
-- Evaluating the decision process used
-	- Was it flawed
-	- Could it be improved for similar situations
-	- Was the marketing research and analysis used to develop the recommendations effective
+### What is Market Research?

+Market research is the systematic process of defining a marketing problem or opportunity, collecting and analyzing relevant information, and recommending actions to improve marketing decisions and reduce risk.

+### Five Steps of Market Research

+#### 1. Define the Problem or Opportunity

+*   **Objective Setting:** Clearly articulate the specific marketing problem or opportunity that needs to be addressed.
+*   **Measurable Goals:** Establish clear, quantifiable objectives for the research, such as increasing market share by a certain percentage or achieving specific profit targets.
+These goals provide objectivity and a benchmark for success.

+#### 2. Develop the Research Plan

+*   **Research Design:** Formulate a plan that ensures the research is relevant, aligns with company objectives, and is feasible.
+*   **Sampling Strategy:** Determine the methods for selecting an accurate and representative sample from the target population to ensure the research findings can be generalized.

+#### 3. Collect Relevant Data

+Data can be categorized by its origin and purpose:

+*   **Primary Data:** Facts and figures newly collected specifically for the current research project by the researcher.
+*   **Secondary Data:** Facts and figures that have already been collected, analyzed, and are publicly available or accessible.
+    *   **Internal Data:** Information originating from within the company (e.g., sales reports, customer databases).
+    *   **External Data:** Information published by sources outside the company (e.g., government statistics, industry reports, academic studies).

+*   **Advantages of Using Primary Data:**
+    *   More current and directly relevant to the specific research problem.
+    *   Allows for definitions and categories tailored to the project's exact needs.
+    *   Often more accurate and specific compared to general secondary data.

+*   **Methods for Finding Primary Data:**
+    *   **Qualitative Research (Exploratory):**
+        *   **Focus Groups:** Small groups of people led by a moderator to discuss a product or concept.
+        *   **In-Depth Interviews:** One-on-one conversations to explore individual perspectives in detail.
+        *   **Online Research Communities:** Dedicated online platforms for ongoing engagement with target consumers.
+        *   **Social Listening:** Monitoring social media and online conversations to understand consumer sentiment and trends.
+        *   **Online Research Bulletin Boards:** Asynchronous online platforms for discussions and feedback.
+    *   **Quantitative Research (Descriptive & Causal):**
+        *   **Observational Research:** Systematically observing and recording patterns of behavior, objects, or events.
+        *   **Surveys/Questionnaires:** Collecting data through structured sets of questions, often via online, phone, or in-person methods.
+        *   **Experiments:** Manipulating one or more independent variables to measure their effect on a dependent variable, often used to test cause-and-effect relationships (e.g., A/B testing).

+*   **Mistakes to Avoid When Writing Survey Questions:**
+    *   **Leading or Loaded Questions:** Questions that suggest a preferred answer or are emotionally biased.
+    *   **Non-Specific Questions:** Vague questions that do not yield clear or actionable responses.
+    *   **Missing Options:** Excluding plausible answer choices from multiple-choice questions.
+    *   **Double-Barreled Questions:** Asking two distinct questions at the same time.
+    *   **Confusing Wording:** Using jargon, complex sentence structures, or ambiguous terms.

+*   **Test Markets:** Controlled experiments conducted in a limited geographic area to assess consumer reactions to new product introductions or promotional offers under realistic market conditions.
+    *   **Benefits:** Provides a more realistic evaluation of potential success.
+    *   **Drawbacks:** Can be time-consuming, costly, and visible to competitors.
+    *   **Types:** Can involve actual in-market trials or simulated test markets.

+#### 4. Develop Findings

+*   **Data Analysis:** Process and interpret the collected data to extract meaningful insights.
+*   **Metrics:** Utilize numerical data points that are collected and grouped to track performance effectively.
+Metrics should be easy to understand and consistently monitored.
+    *   **Market Share:** The percentage of total sales volume for a product or brand relative to the entire sales volume of its competing category, tracked over time and compared to competitors.
+    *   **Brand Development Index (BDI):** A metric indicating how well a brand is performing in a specific geographic region compared to its overall average performance.
+*   **Advanced Analytics:**
+    *   **Data Mining:** The process of discovering patterns and insights from large datasets.
+    *   **Predictive Modeling:** Using statistical techniques to forecast future outcomes based on historical data.

+#### 5. Take Marketing Actions/Provide Recommendations

+*   **Formulate Recommendations:** Based on the findings, develop clear, actionable recommendations that address the defined marketing problem or opportunity.
+*   **Evaluate the Decision Itself:** Monitor the marketplace after implementing actions to determine their effectiveness and whether further adjustments are needed.
+*   **Evaluate the Decision Process:** Critically assess the research and analysis process used.
+Identify any flaws or areas for improvement to enhance future marketing research endeavors.